 In 2000, he formed Roxy Monoxide, a power-pop band, with drummer Scott Southwood, bassist Jim Stuart, singer Tracy DeZenzo, and guitarist Michael Rennie.
 The core of the band, Samuels, Rennie and Southwood, worked together through 2009, when Rennie left the band to be replaced by Dave Gladish.
 A succession of female singers including Diana Sun and Coree Levee, came and went over the years, leading the band to finally have Samuels assume lead vocals.
 Prior to Levee's departure in 2009, the band released its CD Another Day Another Episode.

 In early 2010, Samuels founded a cover band, A.M.
 Forever, to perform less-covered songs from the 1960s and 1970s rock charts.
-When Gladish left the band in 2010, he was replaced by A.M.
-Forever guitarist Tim Bennett.
+That band evolved into Vinyl Pirates, which played monthly at the Chico Club for years.